Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/evil-portal.md

 ## Prerequisites
 - SD card inserted and mounted so GhostESP can read portal files and store logs under `/mnt/ghostesp/evil_portal/`.
-- Portal HTML saved in `/mnt/ghostesp/evil_portal/portals/` or ready to paste via the Flipper app.
+- Portal HTML saved in `/mnt/ghostesp/evil_portal/portals/` or on your Flipper Zero's SD under "/ext/apps_data/ghost_esp".
-- Optional: GhostNet WebUI for easier file transfers.

 ## Pick a portal
-1. From the launcher open **WiFi → Evil Portal → Start Evil Portal**.
+1. From the main menu open **WiFi → Evil Portal → Start Evil Portal**.
    You should see GhostESP launch the default portal (`default FreeWiFi`).
 2. To use a custom page, choose **Start Custom Evil Portal** instead.
    You should see a list of HTML files populated from `/mnt/ghostesp/evil_portal/portals/`.